 The reason is that struggling readers often have deficits in phonemic awareness that prevent them from doing more advanced skills, such as substituting, deleting, or reversing sounds in words.
 These are the skills that are explicitly targeted in the Tier 2 and Tier 3 interventions.
 Fluent readers, on the other hand, have strong phonemic awareness and can perform these advanced skills with ease.
 Reading interventions that do not address these deficits have modest effects at best.
 Interventions that teach phonics, allow for opportunities to practice reading, and explicitly train phonemic awareness to the advanced level have the strongest effects.
 These interventions have proven that 90 to 95% of students can learn to read at grade level with correct instruction.

 For that reason, Pictures Are For Babies does not use any phonics rules or technical terms.
 The tutor simply goes through the letters in the words and maps them to their sounds.
-Trane, the deliberate practice engine that powers Pictures Are For Babies, makes sure the lesson is repeated at optimal intervals.
+The structure and rules of a more traditional phonics program are instead encoded in the curriculum without explicit planning required from the tutor.
+Trane, the deliberate practice engine that powers Pictures Are For Babies, makes sure lessons are repeated at optimal intervals and that students automatically make progress when they display mastery of existing material.
 Not only is this approach more aligned with the principles of orthographic mapping, but it also makes the tutoring role accessible to anyone without any knowledge of phonics rules or metalinguistic terms like "long vowel", "silent e", or others.
 As long as the tutor is a fluent reader, they can perform segmentation, blending, substitution, deletion, and reversal to guide the student through the same procedures.

 Orthographic mapping also explains why spelling should be integrated with reading in any literacy program.
 Spelling requires that the exact letter-sound mappings are used, so it helps track if the word has been deeply stored in long-term memory.
 Spelling practice reinforces reading skills, which in turn reinforce spelling skills.
 This is why Pictures Are For Babies has dictation lessons, and why progress to the next course is blocked until the student sufficiently masters the dictation lessons of the current course.